 Guayule (Y-U-LEE) is a desert plant indigenous to the southwest United States and northern Mexico.
 The species (Parthenium argentatum) is a new industrial crop and the only species other than Hevea (the Brazilian rubber tree, Hevea brasiliensis) that has been used for rubber production on a commercial scale.
-Guayule needs low inputs of water, nutrients and pesticides — less than many other crops — and can be grown under arid and semi-arid climatic conditions, which dominate a majority of the earth’s climate.
+Guayule needs low inputs of water, nutrients and pesticides — less than many other crops — and can be grown under arid and semi-arid climatic conditions.

 Did you know?